 Once again directed by Jack Smight with beautiful underscoring by Lyn Murray who creates a pathos within the narrative.
-Teleplay by Henry Slesar based on the novel by Marie Belloc Lowndes.
+Teleplay by Henry Slesar is based on the novel by Marie Belloc Lowndes.
 Co-starring the great Tim O’Connor as the prosecuting attorney.

-Only long time companion & servant Adelaide ‘Addie’ Strain (Ruth Roman) knows what truly happened that night.
+Only long-time companion & servant Adelaide ‘Addie’ Strain (Ruth Roman) knows what truly happened that night.
 Eve has helped protect and care for Addy’s young boy Gilly through the years, but her disagreeable husband wants Addy and the child out of the house for good!